 The Four Dimensions of Investing in Seniors Housing and Healthcare Real Estate

 CNL Healthcare Properties II intends to strategically capitalize on several long-term shifts in the United States, which are combining to make seniors housing and healthcare real estate an attractive investment opportunity.
-Collectively, these can be thought of as the "4Ds."
+Collectively, these can be thought of as the 4Ds.

-The seniors population is anticipated to increase by 105% from 2015-2060
+The seniors population is anticipated to increase by 55 percent from 2015-20301

 Demand for Healthcare

-Strong demand, limited supply growth in seniors housing5
+Projected demand, limited supply growth in seniors housing5

 Delivery of Care

 Recent developments in the healthcare industry — including new technology and the reforms of the Affordable Care Act — are changing the way hospitals and physicians deliver care to patients.
 There is a greater emphasis on value and efficiency, as well as continued pressure to reduce healthcare costs and reduce exposure to Medicare and Medicaid reimbursements.
 As a result, healthcare providers are treating more patients in outpatient facilities rather than in hospitals.
-Nearly two-thirds of all surgeries no longer require an overnight hospital stay, thus impacting the need for appropriate real estate.6 For example, greater outpatient care requires far more facilities such as medical office buildings and surgical care centers, which tend to be more convenient and are often preferred preferred by patients.
+Approximately two-thirds of all surgeries no longer require an overnight hospital stay, thus impacting the need for available real estate.6 For example, greater outpatient care requires far more facilities such as medical office buildings and surgical care centers, which intend to be more convenient and are often preferred by patients.

-Outpatient surgeries have increased more than 40 percent over the past two decades6
+Outpatient surgeries have increased more than 30 percent over the past two decades6

-6 Trendwatch Chartbook 2015, American Hospital Association, March 2015.
+6 Trendwatch Chartbook 2018, American Hospital Association, 2018.

 Scroll to Top

-Steady growth of healthcare employment sector7
+Steady growth of healthcare employment sector 7

-The 2009–2015 average annual asking rent for seniors housing has outpaced inflation8,9,10
+The 2009–2016 average annual asking rent for seniors housing outpaced inflation.8,9,10

-8 “Consumer Price Index," U.S. Bureau of Labor Statistics, accessed on Feb.
-16, 2016.
+7 "Consumer Price Index," U.S. Bureau of Labor Statistics, accessed on March 13, 2018.

-10 This is not indicative of how an investment in CNL Healthcare Properties II will perform in relationship to inflation.
+10 This is not indicative of how an investment in CNL Healthcare Properties II will perform in relation to inflation.
 There is no assurance the asking rental growth rate will continue to increase or will not reverse itself in the future.
 Seniors housing rental rates have not outpaced the consumer price index growth rates for every calendar year.
 Trends for seniors housing rent growth rates differ based upon the supply and demand experienced in varying geographical regions.